-Make sure the addressees know it was Sue Jones who sent the card and not Sue Smith.
+Make sure the addressees know Sue Jones sent the card and not Sue Smith.
 Don’t let other people with the same first name as yours get credit for doing a nice thing like sending a card.

 This is especially important if you send the card through the funeral home.

 When you lose someone you love, you want to hear kind stories about the person.
-If you have a pleasant memory or interaction with the deceased, or if he or she helped you in any way, make sure you share this story with the members of the family.
+If you have a pleasant memory or interaction with the deceased, or if they helped you, make sure you share this story with the family members.